stevermeister/ngx-cookie-service/README.md

 const cookieExists: boolean = cookieService.check('test');
 ```

+Checks if a cookie with the given`name` can be accessed or found.

 ## get( name: string ): string;

 ```typescript
 const value: string = cookieService.get('test');
 ```

+Gets the value of the cookie with the specified `name`.

 ## getAll(): {};